 PTSD forms an important value in my book The Emergency Bouzouki Player, which I know is used as a resource for treating PTSD affected former conscripts, like myself, in South Africa’s famous Border war.
 Making me, at the very least, well qualified to diagnose this condition.

 As a result of my diagnosis I acted in accordance with the same advice I give others.
 Get professional help.
 Lucky for me I have a friend who is well qualified to be described as professional help.
 My GP, Dr Hamill, in East Molesey advised “You should see a therapist at a time like this.
 And the way the NHS is, if you can afford to see one in private, then do that.
 If I recommend one for you on the NHS, with our budgets hot as they are, it simply will not happen.”
 I explained that I knew Chrissie Steele socially.
 And he said “Call her right away.”
 Professional therapy is the best way forward at this time.

 I called Chrissie Steele, (Eric Clapton’s therapist and partner of Richard, who started the Priory in Barnes) and in no time at all I had access to a world class specialist in grief counseling and processing profound loss, in a series of appointments at that famous white building in Barnes.

 Chrissie attended my 2011 book launch at The Mada Cafe shortly after which she spent a week with Eric on his super yacht cruising the Greek islands.
-He, Eric, spotted Chrissie reading my book, in which he is actually name checked, and asked to read it.
-And then, when the week long cruise ended for Chrissie, asked to keep her copy.
+He, Eric, noticed Chrissie reading my book, in which he is actually name checked, and asked to read it.
+And then, when the week long cruise ended for Chrissie, Eric was not yet finished reading and asked to keep her copy.